-\\ MTD 259A CPR & First Aid taken as workshop during modules ADU or ADL.
+MTD 259A CPR & First Aid taken as workshop during modules ADU or ADL.
 FIRST AID/CPR must be completed prior to entering clinic.

-MTD 101 Anatomy and Physiology I
+MTD 101 - Anatomy and Physiology I

 This course is designed to prepare the student for future course work in further anatomy and physiology modules presented later on in the program.
 The topics covered in this course are general orientation to anatomy and physiology, characteristics of life, organization of body structure, mechanisms of health and disease, pain and stress management, medical terminology, central and peripheral nervous system basics and pathologies, the five senses, skeletal system physiology and pathologies, joint overview and pathologies, and muscle structure and function along with muscular pathologies.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
 Lecture Hours: 50.0 Lab Hours: 0.0 Other Hours: 0.0.

-MTD 106 Swedish Massage
+MTD 106 - Swedish Massage

 This course is designed to prepare the student for future course work in more advanced modalities presented later on in the program.
-The topics covered in this course are Joint Classification, Range of Motion, Western Theory & History, the Benefits of Massage Therapy on the Body Systems, Classification of Massage Movements, Draping Procedures, The Client Consultation, Procedures for a Complete Body Massage, Body Mechanics, Basic SOAP charting techniques, Pregnancy and Labor Massage, and Indications/Contraindications for Massage Therapy.
+The topics covered in this course are Joint Classification, Range of Motion, Western Theory & History, the Benefits of Massage Therapy on the Body Systems, Classification of Massage Movements, Draping Procedures, The Client Consultation, Procedures for a Complete Body Massage, Body Mechanics, Basic SOAP charting techniques, Pregnancy and Labor Massage, and Indications/Contraindications for Massage Therapy, Out-ofclass activities will be assigned and assessed as part of this module.
 Prerequisite: None.
 Lecture Hours: 50.0 Lab Hours: 50.0 Other Hours: 0.0.

-MTD 102 HIV/AIDS Education
+MTD 102 - HIV/AIDS Education